cambecc/grains/README.md

 #### _Grains_
-... is a small Java framework for generating immutable and extensible objects.
+... is a small Java framework for generating immutable, extensible objects.

 1. Create an interface with getters:
 ```java